South Korea: Park's shadowy confidante returns

 Her lawyer, Lee Kyung-jae, has indicated that she will cooperate fully with the investigation.

-Lee told reporters Sunday that "Choi... will actively respond to (the) prosecutors' investigation and will testify according to the facts."

-He added that "she is deeply remorseful that she had caused frustration and despondency among the public."
+Lee told reporters Sunday "she is deeply remorseful that she had caused frustration and despondency among the public."

-The prosecutor's office has promised a quick and thorough investigation, according CNN affiliate YTN.
+The prosecutor's office has promised a quick and thorough investigation, according to YTN.

 Significant influence